 Following the “fashion show” Welles used Eugene’s walk to the Amberson Mansion not only to show how well liked and popular Eugene is but present the audience with a picture of exactly how rural the town was and, as such, what an anomaly the Amberson Mansion is in such a provincial setting.
 During this walk, along with narration and comments by the town’s people (who act as a sort of Greek Chorus) both the Amberson Mansion as well as the town’s origins are explained.
 In this way Welles presented both the town and the Mansion as important motifs.

-Wise eliminated Eugene’s walk by cutting from the Johnson house to the “fashion show” and then returning to the house for the serenade.
+Wise eliminated Eugene’s walk by cutting from the opening house to the “fashion show” and then returning to the house for the serenade.
 With this re-arrangement and cut, Wise accomplished two things.
 First, he gave the Eugene Isabelle ‘break’ greater immediacy and was able to jettison most of the narration and Greek Chorus discussing the town and Mansion, leaving this aspect of the film implied rather than stated.
 This was also the first deletion of Bernard Herrmann’s score as the humorous music which accompanied Eugene’ walk was also eliminated.

 Ten year old George announces, as he races his pony cart about town, to a laborer he has angered, that his grandfather owns the town and someday he will as well.
 Welles uses this bit of dialogue to present the audience with young George’s sense of himself.
 Even at age 10 he imagines himself as akin to royalty.